A Semiparametric Discrete Hawkes Model with a Collapsed Gaussian-Process Prior: The GP-DHP Model

-This construction yields smooth, short-lag correlations while \emph{simultaneously} shrinking long-lag variability via \(a(d)\) and compressing large lags through the warp \(g(\cdot)\).
-As \(\beta \to 0\), we recover a stationary RBF prior on the original lag scale because \(a(d)\!\to\! \sigma_f\) and \(g(d)\!\to\! d/\ell_f\).
-For \(\beta>0\), the prior increasingly attenuates and decorrelates remote lags, which discourages the excitation from absorbing slow-moving trends that should be attributed to the baseline process \(b(t)\).
+This construction yields smooth, short-lag correlations while simultaneously shrinking long-lag variability via \(a(d)\) and compressing large lags through the warp \(w(\cdot)\).
+As \(\beta \to 0\), we recover a stationary RBF prior on the original lag scale because \(a(d)\!\to\! \sigma_g\) and \(w(d)\!\to\! d/\ell_g\).
+For \(\beta>0\), the prior increasingly attenuates and decorrelates remote lags, which discourages the GP component from absorbing slow-moving trends that should be attributed to the baseline process \(b(t)\).

-Figure~\ref{fig:gp-excitation-beta-sweep} illustrates how the excitation function's GP prior behaves as the attenuation parameter $\beta$ increases.
-The top row shows sample draws of the excitation function $f(d)$ under different $\beta$ values, highlighting how larger $\beta$ suppresses long-lag fluctuations and concentrates mass near the origin.
-The bottom row displays the corresponding covariance heatmaps $K_f$.
-As $\beta$ increases, the excitation functions flatten at longer lags and exhibit smoother decay, reflecting a reduced influence of distant past events.
+Supplementary Figure~\ref*{fig:gp-excitation-beta-sweep} illustrates how the GP lag prior behaves as the attenuation parameter \(\beta\) increases.
+The top row shows sample draws of \(u(d)\) under different \(\beta\) values, highlighting how larger \(\beta\) suppresses long-lag fluctuations and concentrates variation near the origin.
+The bottom row displays the corresponding covariance heatmaps \(K_g\).

-\paragraph{Discussion.} The combination of \eqref{eq:Kb} and \eqref{eq:Kf} provides the necessary inductive bias for identifiability: repeated seasonal structure and trend are captured by \(b(t)\), whereas \(f(d)\) explains short- to medium-range self-excitation with a principled decay built into the prior \cite{malemshinitski2021} (i.e., without an explicit Gaussian envelope factor \(e^{-\alpha d}\) multiplied the excitation function).
+\paragraph{External covariates.} When external covariates are available, they enter the model through the baseline, keeping the collapsed Gaussian structure intact.
+Given covariate series \(z_1(t),\ldots,z_J(t)\), we augment the latent intensity as

+with the coefficients \(c_j\) given independent Gaussian priors and integrated out, exactly as for the baseline harmonics.
+This adds \(\sum_j \sigma_{\mathrm{cov},j}^2\, z_j z_j^\top\) to \(K_b\), so the covariates are simply extra columns of the collapsed baseline design and do not change the inference or projection machinery.
+Because the effect is linear in the latent intensity and passes through the same rectifying link, a covariate can raise or lower the conditional rate but cannot by itself make it negative.
+Each prior scale \(\sigma_{\mathrm{cov},j}\) is chosen by forward validation, with related covariates grouped so that they share a scale (for instance, one scale for a temperature driver and one shared scale for a block of holiday indicators); a selected scale at the bottom of its search box effectively removes a covariate.
+In the daily shooting applications we use a deseasonalized daily temperature anomaly and a set of per-holiday indicator series, described in Section~\ref{sec:real-data}.

+\paragraph{Discussion.} The finite-Fourier baseline prior and the excitation prior provide complementary inductive biases.
+Calendar-scale background variation is represented in \(b(t)\), while the excitation explains short- to medium-range triggering.
+The negative-binomial kernel gives a standard Hawkes memory backbone, and the GP component allows data-adaptive departures from that backbone.
+This prior structure is important because the two components enter additively in~\eqref{eq:lt-decomp}; without it, slowly varying seasonal behavior can be confounded with accumulated excitation.